-- 1. Demonstrate knowledge of legal and ethical standards relevant to the counseling process and practices. - 2.
-Demonstrate knowledge of the professional and ethical standards of the American Counseling Association and the American School Counselor Association. - 3.
-Demonstrate knowledge of the legal rights of students and parents or guardians with regard to student records (e.g., Family Educational Rights and Privacy Act, Health Insurance Portability and Accountability Act, Individuals with Disabilities Education Improvement Act). - 4.
-Demonstrate knowledge of legislation concerning students with special needs. - 5.
-Demonstrate knowledge of the counselor's role as an advocate and leader to promote and support student success in the school and community.
+- 1. Analyze the history and foundations of the school counseling profession. - 2.
+Apply legal standards relevant to the school counseling process and practices. - 3.
+Apply professional and ethical standards and position statements of the American School Counselor Association. - 4.
+Interpret the legal rights of students and parents or guardians with regard to student records (e.g., Family Educational Rights and Privacy Act, Health Insurance Portability and Accountability Act, Individuals with Disabilities Education Improvement Act, Section 504). - 5.
+Interpret federal and state legislation concerning students with disabilities, undocumented students, and students who are homeless. - 6.
+Apply strategies related to the counselor's role as an advocate and leader to promote and support educational equity, inclusiveness, and student success in the school and community.

-7 Knowledge of academic advisement
+7 Knowledge of student appraisal and advisement

-- 1. Identify effective strategies for promoting student awareness of graduation requirements, the college admission process, scholarships, and other postsecondary opportunities. - 2.
+- 1. Apply effective strategies for promoting awareness of graduation requirements, application and admission processes for various postsecondary options, and financial resources (e.g., FAFSA, Florida Financial Aid Application) for all students and families. - 2.
 Interpret academic assessment data for appropriate educational placement and progression for all student populations. - 3.
-Identify approaches for assisting students with course selection to prepare for secondary and postsecondary educational or employment opportunities. - 4.
-Identify systemic interventions that foster equity and access to close achievement, opportunity, and informational gaps.
+Apply principles and practices for assisting all students with curriculum paths to effectively prepare for secondary and postsecondary educational or employment opportunities. - 4.
+Apply systemic practices that foster equity and access for every student.